ltatakis/ltatakis.github.io/_posts/2018-10-31-halloween-chaos-engineering.markdown

 However, ensure we restrict the **blast radius** of our experiments.

 And after each experiment, reiterate the experiment to see if we are resilient to it.

-## Where we could we use it?

-We already have it in the pipeline! 👷

-**Hint: War games**

-Or at least in my intepritation of it. 🤓

 # Tools